 On April 2, 2019, we issued \$400.0 million of our 3.600% Senior Notes due April 15, 2029.
 The net proceeds from this offering were used to repay, in full, the \$200.0 million outstanding under our revolving credit facility at March 31, 2019, which we used to partially fund the purchase price for the TMR Stock Purchase, and the remainder of the net proceeds will be used for general corporate purposes.
-See "Note 17.
-Subsequent Events" in our "Notes to the Consolidated Financial Statements" for additional information regarding the issuance, subsequent to March 31, 2019, of our 3.600% Senior Notes Due 2029.
+See "Note 8.
+Debt and Credit Facilities" in our "Notes to the Consolidated Financial Statements" for additional information regarding the issuance of our 3.600% Senior Notes Due 2029.